MathsJam/mathsjam-site/gathering/uk/archive/2022/index.md

 #### Michael Gibson: Number 6
 Six is my favourite number.
 I will demonstrate why by tackling a set of problems, which ought to take at least 30 minutes to complete, in less than 5 minutes.
 My only trick - utilising the magical power of six!

+#### Colin Beveridge: Puzzles
+I have a couple of puzzles to share with you.
+They involve quilts, flapjacks and resistors.

 #### Laurence O'Toole: Knot theory - maypoles
 Can we model people dancing around a maypole?
 Of course we can.